Latest travel updates on Coronavirus (COVID19) here

-Can’t decide whether to partake in a hardcore bike holiday, or an elegant wine country affair?
-Our gay Chile tour offers both, for an unforgettable taste of South America’s wild west.
-We kick off with a visit to vibrant Valparaiso, a couple days in wine country, then visit Atacama Desert – the driest place ON EARTH – with great bike rides and a trek thrown in.
-We’ll also get a taste of Santiago, the country’s sensational capital and the beating heart of Gay Chile.
+Can’t decide whether to partake in a hardcore bike holiday or an elegant wine country affair?
+Our big gay Chilean adventure offers both, for an unforgettable taste of South America’s wild west.
+We kick off with a visit to vibrant Valparaiso, a couple days in wine country, then visit Atacama Desert—the driest place on Earth—with great bike rides and a trek thrown in.
+We’ll also get a taste of Santiago, the country’s sensational capital and the beating heart of Chile.

 Hola!
 Welcome to Santiago.
-And thank you for joining our gay Chile adventure!
+And thank you for joining our big gay Chilean adventure!
 Upon arrival at Santiago International Airport you’ll head to our joining point hotel.
 Chile’s capital is a vibrant city full of character with thriving arts and culture, a trendy restaurant scene, and lively nightlife.
-At approximately 2pm, please join us in the hotel lobby for our Group Meeting.
-Tonight, as part of our complimentary Welcome Dinner, we’ll sample pisco – a local brandy – with Master Distiller Rodrigo Bauzá.
+At approximately 2pm, please join us in the hotel lobby for our Group Meeting followed by a short orientation walk around the lovely Lastarria neighbourhood.
+Tonight, as part of our complimentary Welcome Dinner, we’ll sample pisco—a local brandy—with Master Distiller Rodrigo Bauzá.
 Rodrigo is the grandson of Pisco Bauzá, who founded the distillery in 1925.

-The first full day of our gay Chile tour begins with a gorgeous 90 minute drive towards the coast through lush agricultural valleys and vineyards.
-We’ll arrive in Valparaiso (locally known as “Valpo”), a colourful UNESCO World Heritage city right on the Pacific coast.
+Our day begins with a gorgeous 90-minute drive to Valparaiso (locally known as “Valpo”), a colourful UNESCO-listed city on the Pacific coast.
 Together we’ll enjoy a walking tour of the city and learn about its importance in South American trade and commerce.
 We’ll be transported up steep hills via century-old hillside ascensores (elevators) into a labyrinth of streets and brightly coloured buildings, bohemian cafes and elegant restaurants.
 In the afternoon we’ll visit one of poet/diplomat Pablo Neruda’s three homes-turned-museums, La Sebastiana.
-To end the day, we’ll enjoy dinner at one of Valpo’s top restaurants nestled in the hills before taking a private transfer back to Santiago.
+To end the day, we’ll enjoy lunch (or dinner, depending on our reservation) at one of Valpo’s top restaurants nestled in the hills before taking a private transfer back to Santiago.

-Meet your guide after breakfast – we’re off to Maipo Valley.
+Meet your guide after breakfast—we’re off to Maipo Valley!
 Chile’s second-oldest wine region is among the most traditional, hence its glorious Cabernet Sauvignon (the Carménère is also divine).
-At 8:30am we’ll saddle up on bikes for a gentle cycle through this region, finishing at Casa Silva for lunch and a wine tasting.
+At 8:30am we’ll saddle up on bikes for a gentle cycle through this region, finishing at Casa Silva for an included lunch and a wine tasting.
 This fifth-generation family-run winery honours the people, traditions, and environment of the Colchagua Valley (each wine must be unanimously approved by a five-member tasting panel).
-To conclude the day we’ll dine at a fantastic regional restaurant.
+To conclude the day you’re welcome to join us for an optional dinner at a fantastic regional restaurant.

 Pedaling level: Easy-Moderate

 Rise and shine!
 A full day of wine tasting awaits!
-Beginning at Estampa winery, we’ll enjoy a short tour and tasting.
-Architecture fanatics will adore the winery’s avant-garde design, which houses cutting-edge winemaking equipment.
-Next we’ll cycle to family-run Viu Manent winery founded in 1935.
-We’ll enjoy a leisurely lunch here.
+The first winery has won acclaim in local and international press since opening in 1993.
+For an unforgettable souvenir you can even blend, label, and cork your own bottle.
+Up next is lunch at a winery owned by Alexandra Marnier Lapostolle (of Grand Marnier fame).
+It produces some of Chile’s best values.
 After we’re properly fuelled we’ll jump back on our bikes to cycle a short distance to one of the region’s oldest vineyards, Neyen Winery.
 The vines here date as far back as 1890 and represent some of the region’s original Bordeaux stock.
 Tonight you’re free to explore on your own.
-Dinner is optional. ]
+Dinner is optional.

 Pedaling level: Moderate-Difficult

 This morning after an early breakfast we fly from Santiago to Calama, then transfer to San Pedro de Atacama (just over an hour away).
 The cost of today’s flight isn’t covered by your departure fee, however, our team will advise you which flights to book.
 Lunch is optional at our hotel.
 Take a few hours to explore this oasis amidst the world’s DRIEST desert.
 In the afternoon we’ll reconvene for a sunset hike through Moon Valley.
-Our trek begins at the Kari Lookout Point, an area within the Salt Mountain Range known for its abstract rock formations.
-We will then make our way out of the centre and up the Great Dune, enjoying panoramic views of this national reserve and the Andes Mountain Range.
+Our trek begins within the Salt Mountain Range known for its abstract rock formations.
+We will then make our way out of the centre and to the magical Three Marys view point, enjoying panoramic views of this national reserve and the Andes Mountain Range.
 After the hike we’ll be transferred to a local restaurant for dinner.